Toyota Tundra: Recalls and reliability

 During late 2009, Toyota issued a recall on 2000-2003 model year Tundras regarding rust problems of a rear crossmember.
-This recall involved 110,000 vehicles and followed a similar action for the Tacoma.
+This recall involved 110,000 vehicles and followed a similar action for the Sequoia and Tacoma.
 Tundra owners began complaining of rust issues.
 In some cases, trucks were inspected by dealers and found to be unsafe to drive.
 The dealers refused to let the owners take their vehicles without signing an affidavit that they had been informed that Toyota had declared their vehicles unsafe to drive.
 Complaints were subsequently brought to WCVB-TV Channel 5 investigative reporter Susan Wornick and the story ran repeatedly in spring and fall 2009 prompting the NHTSA to begin an investigation.
 NHTSA was particularly concerned that owners reported the potential for the spare tire to drop from the vehicle without warning due to corrosion and they opened an investigation on October 6, 2009.
 Toyota recalled 2000-2001 Tundras, soon expanding it through 2003.
 If no rust is detected an anti-corrosion compound will be applied, if rust is detected the crossmember will be replaced.
 While Toyota originally limited the recall to 20 cold-weather states, problems were already evident elsewhere.
 In March 2010, the recall was expanded throughout the country.
 Toyota has been replacing frames on affected vehicles rather than paying the 1.5 times Kelley Blue Book value they offered Tacoma owners in a similar campaign for frame rust in Tacomas.
 Toyota began replacing frames later in the Tacoma campaign.

-As of January 2012, Toyota Motor is recalling 533,000 trucks and SUVs because of possible steering and suspension problems caused by faulty ball joints.
-The recall marks a sudden shift in policy for the Japanese automaker after repeatedly denying consumer complaints about ball joint problems and failures in the Tundra and Sequoia.
-The Toyota recall includes 2004 to 2007 model year Sequoia full-size sport utility vehicles and 2004 to 2006 Tundra pickups sold in the U.S. A ball joint in the front suspension may wear out causing the vehicles to be difficult or sometimes impossible to steer.
-Toyota reports that the defect may be the cause of 11 accidents resulting in six injuries.
-This can cause the wheel to break off of the lower control arm, cause further damage, and greatly inhibit the ability to control the direction of the truck.
+As of January 2012, Toyota Motor recalled 533,000 trucks and SUVs because of possible steering and suspension problems caused by faulty ball joints.
+The recall marked a sudden shift in policy for the Japanese automaker after repeatedly denying consumer complaints about ball joint problems and failures in the Tundra and Sequoia.
+The Toyota recall includes 2004–2007 model year Sequoia full-size sport utility vehicles and 2004–2006 Tundra pickups sold in the U.S. A ball joint in the front suspension may wear out causing the vehicles to be difficult or sometimes impossible to steer.
+Toyota reported that the defect may be the cause of 11 accidents resulting in six injuries.
+This could cause the wheel to break off of the lower control arm, cause further damage, and greatly inhibit the ability to control the direction of the truck.